Electrolytic Conduction in Chemistry

 Introduction

-Electrolytic conduction is a process involving the passage of electric current through a substance that is either in a liquid or molten state, known as an electrolyte.
-It entails the movement of ions, which are atoms or molecules carrying a net electric charge, within the electrolyte.
+Electrolytic conduction is the passage of electric current through a substance in a liquid or molten state (an electrolyte).
+This involves the movement of ions (charged atoms or molecules) within the electrolyte.

 Basic Concepts